AEADataEditor/replication-template-development/REPLICATION.md

-# Validation and Replication results
+# [MC number] [Manuscript Title] Validation and Replication results
 > INSTRUCTIONS: Once you've read these instructions, DELETE THESE AND SIMILAR LINES.
+> In the above title, replace [Manuscript Title] with the actual title of the paper, and [MC number] with the Manuscript Central number (e.g., AEJPol-2017-0097)
 > Go through the steps to download and attempt a replication.
 Document your steps here, the errors generated, and the steps you took to alleviate those errors.

 You may want to consult [Unofficial Verification Guidance](https://social-science-data-editors.github.io/guidance/Verification_guidance.html) for additional tips and criteria.